henomis/pinecone-go/README.md

 ### Configuration

-The only thing you need to start using Pinecone's APIs is the developer license key and related secret.
-Copy it and paste it in the corresponding place in the code, select the API you want to use and the parameters you want to use, and that's it.
+The only thing you need to start using Pinecone's APIs is the developer API key and related environment.
+Copy and paste them in the corresponding place in the code, select the API and the parameters you want to use, and that's it.

 ### Usage